-No. Our customers own the customer farm data they provide to The Climate Corporation, including data generated from the farming equipment they operate.
+No. Our customers own the customer farm data they provide to Climate LLC, including data generated from the farming equipment they operate.
 Aggregated and/or anonymized information may be kept to support the development, production, and deployment of new and better products and agriculture inputs, including seed and crop protection products.

 5. How will my customer farm data be used?

 Individual customer farm data can be used for internal operations and research and development purposes, including aggregating it with other data sets for the development of new digital tools and for the development of seed and crop protection products.
 This is essential in delivering the full value of digital farming.
 Using aggregated information in our research and development allows us to accelerate the rate of ag innovation by identifying, understanding and analyzing interdependencies that drive productivity.
 Aggregated information can also be used to inform supply chain to ensure farmer customers have access to the products that perform best on their operations.

 6. Will you share my personal information with others?